JParraV/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-After obtaining a Pharmacy degree and an MSc in Chemistry at the University of Costa Rica, I pursued a PhD in the Strathclyde Institute of Pharmacy & Biomedical Sciences, working in the group of [Katherine R. Duncan](http://medicinesfromthesea.com).
+After obtaining a B Pharm and an MSc in Chemistry at the University of Costa Rica, I pursued a PhD in the Strathclyde Institute of Pharmacy & Biomedical Sciences, working in the group of [Katherine R. Duncan](http://medicinesfromthesea.com).

 Currently, I am an assistant professor of pharmacognosy and medicinal chemistry at the [Faculty of Pharmacy](https://farmacia.ucr.ac.cr/) of the University of Costa Rica.
-I also work as an associate researcher in the [CENIBiot](http://www.cenibiot.ac.cr/) and [CIPRONA](http://ciprona.ucr.ac.cr/) laboratories, where I explore the chemical ecology of actinomycetes isolated from marine environments.
+Additionally, I work as an associate researcher in the [CENIBiot](http://www.cenibiot.ac.cr/) and [CIPRONA](http://ciprona.ucr.ac.cr/) laboratories, where I explore the chemical ecology of actinomycetes isolated from marine environments.
 By applying metabolomics and genomics tools, I try to understand the evolutionary and ecological boundaries of the specialised metabolisms of these microorganisms, as well as discover novel and interesting bioactive compounds.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "static/media/CV_eng.pdf" "newtab" >}}resumé{{< /staticref >}}.